DigitalTibetan/DigitalTibetan/docs/tibetan_font_creation.md

 - [Jomolhari font](https://fonts.google.com/specimen/Jomolhari#type-tester)
 - [FontForge](https://fontforge.org/en-US/), a powerful free and open font editor that can be used to extend existing Tibetan fonts or create new ones.
 It available for Linux, macOS and Windows.

+Checkout the [FontForge tutorial](https://fontforge.org/docs/tutorial.html) to get an overview of the programs capabilities.

 Now start FontForge and open `Jomolhari-Regular.ttf`.

 Once Jomolhari is loaded, select `Encoding / Compact (hide unused glyphs)` to make navigation easier.